pytorch/pytorch/docs/source/dynamo/index.rst

 .. image:: ../_static/img/dynamo/TorchDynamo.png

-For more information about `TorchInductor`, one of the backends supported by `TorchDynamo Graph <https://pytorch.org/docs/stable/fx.html>`__ into `Triton <https://github.com/openai/triton>`__ for GPUs or `C++/OpenMP <https://www.openmp.org/>`__ for CPUs.
+`TorchInductor` is one of the backends supported by `TorchDynamo Graph <https://pytorch.org/docs/stable/fx.html>`__ into `Triton <https://github.com/openai/triton>`__ for GPUs or `C++/OpenMP <https://www.openmp.org/>`__ for CPUs.
 We have a